Ranbir Kapoor: Commercial struggles and Sanju (2014–2018)

 In a collaboration with director Anurag Basu, Kapoor formed a production company named Picture Shuru Productions, whose first release was the musical comedy-mystery film Jagga Jasoos (2017), which tells the story of a gifted teenager's search for his missing stepfather.
 Production on the project was plagued with difficulties—principal photography began in 2014, but the release date was pushed back several times owing to changes in the script, multiple reshoots, and rumours of animosity between Kapoor and co-star Katrina Kaif (the couple had broken-up before they finished filming).
 Anna M. M. Vetticad of Firstpost considered the film to be "a laudable experiment that zigzags off course", and while praising Kapoor's dedication to his part, criticised the decision to cast him as a teenage schoolboy.
 It did not perform well commercially which led Kapoor to regret his venture into production.

 In 2018, Kapoor portrayed the actor Sanjay Dutt in Rajkumar Hirani's biopic Sanju.
-It deals with Dutt's troubled relationship with his father, his drug addiction, and arrest for illegal possession of firearms.
+It deals with Dutt's troubled relationship with his father, his drug addiction, and his arrest for illegal possession of firearms.
 Kapoor was keen to avoid a hagiographic narrative and did not want to mimic Dutt's mannerisms.
 He interacted extensively with Dutt and took a month's time to transform himself physically before filming each phase of the actor's life.
 Saibal Chatterjee of NDTV thought that despite dramatic liberties, the film had successfully portrayed Dutt's complexity, and wrote that Kapoor "pulls out the stops in astonishingly effective ways, subsuming his personality into that of the protagonist".
 Uday Bhatia of Mint was more critical for making Dutt too sympathetic despite his misdeeds, and wrote that Kapoor's "imitation (astonishing at times) takes over the performance".
 Sanju's strong financial performance re-established Kapoor's stardom.
-With earnings of over ₹5.79 billion, it emerged as one of Indian cinema's biggest earners and Kapoor's highest-grossing release.
+With earnings of over ₹5.79 billion, it emerged as Kapoor's biggest commercial success to that point.
 He won another Best Actor award at Filmfare.